Hensel Phelps WELL Certification - Case Study

 How could Hensel Phelps use modern design elements to give their employees a space that allows for a more productive, energized and healthier team?

 As a construction company, Hensel Phelps naturally possessed most of what the team needed to transform the space from the inside out.
 Their ambitious plans for the 21,000 square-foot renovation included intentional layouts to maximize natural lighting by moving private offices to the interior and installing a sliding wall that connects interior conference rooms with an exterior conference table space.

 As the company stretched the project’s initial ambition to consider even more aspects of health and wellness, they set their sights on a new goal — a rating system to evaluate and acknowledge their work.
 WELL, with its emphasis on advancing health and well-being in buildings across the globe, was the logical choice.

-Hensel Phelps engaged UL, the global safety science leader, to understand both the design aspects and policy format of WELL certification.
-UL’s West Coast sustainability operations team provided oversight for project delivery.
+Hensel Phelps engaged UL Solutions, a global safety science leader, to understand both the design aspects and policy format of WELL certification.
+UL Solutions’ West Coast sustainability operations team provided oversight for project delivery.
 They advised the company as it considered different design interventions, helping clarify what was feasible in terms of credits and execution strategies.

 Customizing health and well-being

 The WELL framework allowed Hensel Phelps to mix and match WELL optimization features with what was most important to their employees and work culture.
 The project embraced healthy materials, selecting finishes with low to zero volatile organic compounds (VOC) that were high in recycled content and other environmental attributes.